iamcoolandawesomegivememoneynowplz/SpaceColony/README.md

 <br><br><br>

-©Copyright: No copyright I do not care.
-Also screw you.
+<small>©Copyright: No copyright I do not care.
+Also screw you.</small>